Macron’s unpopular pension plan enacted into French law

 PARIS (AP) — French President Emmanuel Macron’s unpopular plan to raise France’s retirement age from 62 to 64 was enacted into law Saturday, the day after the country’s constitutional body approved the change.

 Macron’s signature and publication in the Official Journal of the French Republic allowed the law to enter into force.
+The authorized changes will start being implemented in September, French government spokesperson Olivier Veran said.

 On Friday, the Constitutional Council rejected some parts of the government’s pension legislation but approved the higher minimum retirement age, which was central to Macron’s plan and the focus of opponents’ protests.